sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **student_total_time** : Adds up the total time the student has spent on the project
       - *Inputs:* Student NetID
-      - *Outputs:* The total time in minutes
+      - *Outputs:* The total time in HH:MM

   - **student_time_in_range** : Adds up the total time the student has spent during a given date range
       - *Inputs:* Student NetID, Start Date, End Date (Dates in SQL are in format 'YYYY-MM-DD')
-      - *Outputs:* The total time in minutes for that range
+      - *Outputs:* The total time in HH:MM for that range

   - **student_timeslot_by_date** : Retrieves all timeslots for a student on a given date
       - *Inputs:* Student NetID, Timeslot Date